ZenithTecnologia/zerotier-docker/README.md

 A Debian image is also available with some optimizations at `quay.io/zenithtecnologia/zerotier-docker:latest-debian`

+Images with sha-tag have a expiration time set to 90 days to keep house clean.

 ## Notes about building

 Build requires podman because entitlement keys must be mounted on container.
 Also, requires to be build on licenced RHEL.